An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Introduction

+There is a large amount of research being done in the fields of Operations Research and Mathematical optimization to solve problems {related} to scheduling.
+The ability to schedule tasks efficiently permeates a lot of human activities, from classical industrial or transportation applications to services, computer science, and even to healthcare.
+The problem is so {common that} we encounter its solutions on a daily basis, like when consulting the board to choose which train to take, or on a website deciding a flight for our next vacation, or {when ordering online} and it gets assembled together in one order and delivered to us.
+Basically, every processed good on the market is a result of a set of operations, {scheduled to} get the final product.
 Every respectful scheduling problem is characterized by a set of procedures, called tasks or operations, that has to be executed in order to complete a job.
 Depending on the structure of this set (e.g. ordered or not) and where the task has to be exploited, for instance on a fixed location or dislocated points, we have a different type of scheduling problem.
-Other than that, one may add conditions related to the release or due date of an order, or the time window for which a certain processing point is available, or set up times, or every other kind of business requirements.
-In this paper, we will address the well-known Job Shop Scheduling problem (JSSP), where we have a certain number of jobs needing to be completed, and each job is composed of a list of operations that can be exploited in specific processing points, also referred as machines.
+Other than that, one may add conditions related to the release or due date of an order, the time window for which a certain processing point is available, set-up times, or every other kind of business requirement.
+In this paper, we will address the well-known minimum makespan Job Shop Scheduling problem (JSSP), where we have a certain number of jobs needing to be completed, and each job is composed of a list of operations that can be exploited in specific processing points, also referred as machines. {The aim is to schedule the operations on the machines in order to minimize the makespan, which is the delay accumulated by the entire system}.